votchallenge/toolkit-legacy/documentation/overview.md

 A quick way to get the VOT evaluation up and running requires the steps below.
 The more comprehensive steps are also described in details in the following subsections.

  1. Download the toolkit code and place it to an empty _toolkit directory_.
+Add at least the root directory of the toolkit to the Matlab/Octave search path.
  2. Compile one of the sample trackers in the `examples` subdirectory of the toolkit (in the case of the Matlab example no compilation is necessary).
- 3. Create a _working directory_.
+ 3. Create a _working directory_ by creating a directory, moving to it in Matlab/Octave shell and executing `vot_initialize`.
 A working directory is a directory where the toolkit stores sequences, results and cached data.
- 4. Configure the toolkit by creating `configuration.m` file in the _toolkit directory_.
+ 4. Configure the workspace by configuring the generated files in working directory.
+Configure your tracker by setting the generated tracker configuration file.
- 5. Open Matlab or Octave environment and move to _toolkit directory_.
- 6. Test the toolkit by executing `do_test`.
+ 5. Test the tracker integration by executing `run_test` script.
- 7. Run the evaluation by executing `do_experiments`.
+ 6. Run the evaluation by executing `run_experiments`.

 Downloading
 -----------